 Dr. Gaffan completed his surgical training in Israel, where was practicing general surgery as an attending for several years.
 Now, he has joined our fellowship program to obtain additional training in abdominal organ transplantation.

-Dr. Habbouce is an alumni of the Medical School at University of Michigan, Ann Arbor.
-Currently, he is finishing his surgical training at the Henry Ford Medical Center in Detroit, MI.
+Dr. Habbouche is an alumni of the Medical School at University of Michigan, Ann Arbor.
+He completed general surgery residency at Henry Ford Medical Center in Detroit, MI.
 We are thrilled to have Joe on board.

 Upcoming Fellow